tcotten-scrypted/autonomous-virtual-beings/code/fl/docs/design.md

 Running the training:
 	1. Prepare DataLoader: You should create a torch.utils.data.Dataset that reads the train.txt file.
 Each line should be Base64-decoded to get the raw input\toutput string.
 Then split on \t to separate input and output.
 Finally, convert the combined string (input + tab + output) into a list of token IDs (for example, using bytes(sequence, 'ascii') to get the byte values directly works since our vocab is just byte values).
 Return this list of IDs as a tensor.
 Do the same for validation.
 Because sequences can have different lengths, you might want to implement a custom collate_fn that pads sequences to the same length in a batch and returns a tensor and perhaps the original length or mask (the code as written can infer mask from tab position and ignores pad if pad token is set to -100 in targets).
-	2. Initialize Model: model = MinimalTransformer().
+	2. Initialize Model: model = FluctlightTransformer().
 You can adjust hyperparameters here if needed (though the prompt specifics fix them: vocab_size=256, d_model=4, etc.).
 	3. Training Loop: Using PyTorch Lightning, you can instantiate a Trainer:

 trainer = pl.Trainer(max_epochs=50, gradient_clip_val=1.0)